tucaz/ExpEd/docs/index.markdown

 Event | Description |
 :------------|:------------|
 onError | Event called when some unauthorized operation is executed in the Editor.
-The callback method should expect a parameter with the error message |
+The callback method should expect a parameter with the error object |

 #### Unauthorized operations include: